janaaron97/janaaron97.github.io/about.md

 <img src="/assets/images/story-lab-logo.png" style="width: 200px; display: block; margin-left: auto; margin-right: auto;">
-Story Lab is a facilitated weekend event to help you author the story you want to live.
-At Story Lab, we help you discover how to create a vocation that is less about what you do, and more about who you are.
-Our vocation should be about creating a life - not just earning a living.
+At Groundworks, we have developed Story Lab to help individuals author the story they want to live as missional people.
+We work to help people discover how to create a vocation that is less about what they do, and more about who they are.
+Story Lab is a facilitated weekend event to help inspire mission as a lifestyle.
+We believe that a vocation should be about creating a life - not just about earning a living.
 Living with great intentionality creates vision.
-This workshop will help you begin to live your story and author your personal mission.
+This workshop helps its participants begin to live their story and author their personal mission.
-<a class="btn-prime" href="/story-lab">LEARN MORE</a>